leo add

 leo add --local <LOCAL> <NAME>

-where <NAME> is the name of the imported program, and <LOCAL> is the path to the local project.
+where <NAME> is the name of the imported program or library, and <LOCAL> is the path to the local project or library.

 To add a program already deployed onchain as a dependency to your project, run the following command: